 Another type, actually the main type, uses cones as depicted on the left.
-These are prepared as needed from a small pinch of mugwort herb that a practitioner hand packs into a shape of a small cone about 1.5 cm in height.
+These are prepared as needed from a small portion of mugwort herb that a practitioner hand packs into a shape of a small cone about 1.5 cm in height.
 This is typically placed directly on the skin over an acupoint.
 The stimulation can be modified via a use of a thin wafer of additional herb or spice.
 The stimulation is deeper and more focussed than with the stick type.
-When the cone has burned for an optimal timeframe it is removed and extinguished in a bowl of water.
-This process is repeated until sufficient dosage is attained.
+When the cone has burned for an optimal time it is removed and extinguished in a bowl of water.
+This process is repeated until sufficient dosage is built up.
 Once again the length of burn is a controlled variable as is the number of cones used.
-This is the most commonly used method because it is simple adaptable has many options but is not suitable as client homework due to the skill involved.
+This is the most commonly used method in Chinese Medicine because it is simple adaptable has many options but is not suitable as client homework due to the skill involved.

-A more fickle but much more intense is the String Moxa also known as Rice Grain method.
-It uses high grade Mugwort herb from selected parts of the plant that is sliced finer thus enabling it to be formed into short "strings" resembling rice grains about 2mm in thickness.
+A more refined and intense method is the String or Rice Grain moxa pictured on the left.
+It uses highest grade Mugwort herb from selected parts of the plant that is sliced finer thus enabling it to be formed into short "strings" resembling rice grains about 2mm in thickness.
 These are then affixed directly to the skin at the site of the acupoint and lit.
-A practitioner may typically apply 6 to 30 strings until a sufficient dose is attained.
+A practitioner may typically apply 6 to 30 or more rice-grains until a sufficient dose is attained.
 The stimulation is the most concentrated of all methods and is used in the Japanese needle therapies context to stimulate, move or reinforce qi flows and the specific actions of the acupoint.
-Because of the fragile nature of the tiny rice-grain moxa and the number of fast burnig grains is lit, extinguished and removed in a rapid succession the practitioner skill must be quite high.
-This method is thus not suitable for client self treatment.
+Because of the fragile nature of the tiny rice-grain moxa and the number of fast burning grains that is lit, extinguished and removed in a rapid succession it is a practitioner only method.
+It is thus also not suitable for client self treatment.